ManichanhLab/FunOMIC/README.md

 body sites, and diseases.
 Correlation network analysis provided new insights into inter-kingdom interactions.
 With this pipeline and two of the most comprehensive fungal databases, we foresee a fast-growing resource for mycobiome studies.
 ## Usage
-1, Required third-party tools
+1, Required third-party tools:

-A full installation of FunOMIC requires Python 3.3+ (modules needed: pandas, math, subprocess, argparse),bowtie2, samtools, flash2, diamond.
+A full installation of FunOMIC requires Python 3.3+ (modules needed: pandas, math, subprocess, argparse), bowtie2, samtools, flash2, and diamond.
 Please make sure you successfully installed the dependancies.

 [bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)